iuscl-ide/emdepub/org.emdepub/docs/Progress.md

 ### <a name="folding"></a>Folding

-Done in *Flexmark* with parse and visit headings
+Done in *Flexmark* with parse and visit headings, fenced code blocks and indented code blocks

 Unable to find a way to activate the Folding menu for Generic Editor left margin